 1. After you do the online application, you will get an email with a link to your online application.
 It’ll process faster if you go back in and upload the identification documents it needs: a copy of your driver’s license and a utility bill.

 3. The routing number is 231372691.
-Use it to set up your ACH push in.
+Use it to set up your ACH.
 You will also get it in one of the letters.

 4. If you are not familiar with the Fiserv CheckFree bill payment interface also used by many other banks, scheduling a recurring bill payment can be a little unintuitive.
 First you add a biller under “Add a company or person to pay.”
 Then you go to Manage My Bills, select the biller, and then “Add an automatic payment.”